kubernetes/website/content/en/blog/_posts/2019-05-08-Kyma-extend-and-build-on-kubernetes-with-ease.md

       client.close();
     }
 }
-#This function calls Azure's Text Analytics service to get information about the sentiment.
-#Notice process.env.textAnalyticsEndpoint and process.env.textAnalyticsKey part
-#When I wrote this function I didn't have to go to Azure's console to get these details.
-#I had these variables automatically injected into my function thanks to our integration with Service Catalog and our Service Binding Usage controller that pairs the binding with a function
-async function isNegative(comment) {
+/* This function calls Azure's Text Analytics service to get information about the sentiment.
+Notice process.env.textAnalyticsEndpoint and process.env.textAnalyticsKey part.
+When I wrote this function I didn't have to go to Azure's console to get these details.
+I had these variables automatically injected into my function thanks to our integration with Service Catalog and our Service Binding Usage controller that pairs the binding with a function. */ async function isNegative(comment) {
     let response = await axios.post(`${process.env.textAnalyticsEndpoint}/sentiment`,
       { documents: [{ id: '1', text: comment }] }, {headers:{...{ 'Ocp-Apim-Subscription-Key': process.env.textAnalyticsKey }}})